 In decision-making processes knowledge is the foremost element that contributes to well-informed results.
 If we are interested in financial transactions, we could further orient our search accordingly.
 Thus, to obtain an overview of public resources allocation one could be oriented towards cumulative information.
-To elaborate on critical financial information, the available data can be further broken down to actual budget categories to iden-tify where public money is spent, i.e. to which kind of goods, works, consumables, services etc. This can be done by retrieving related Diavgeia Award decisions in order to identify the procurement type via the Common Pro-curement Vocabulary (CPV) values.
-In the same manner, one could be interested in specific information concern-ing personnel appointment/recruitment, such as the type/category of personnel appointed or the frequency of appointments.
+To elaborate on critical financial information, the available data can be further broken down to actual budget categories to identify where public money is spent, i.e. to which kind of goods, works, consumables, services etc. This can be done by retrieving related Diavgeia Award decisions in order to identify the different procurement types which are already classified base on the Common Procurement Vocabulary (CPV) values.
+In the same manner, one could be interested in specific information concerning personnel appointment/recruitment, such as the type/category of personnel appointed or the frequency of appointments.
 In terms of its internal functioning, an organization could collect data for statistical reasons (for instance, the average number or duration of public Contracts) to assess the efficiency of its organizational units.